 How popular is Aston?

-Which version is better?with similar and related boy names.
-The only other prominent related form of Aston (#1089 via latest list) is Ashton (#141 via latest list).
-Adoption of these relations of Aston was at its peak in the year 2004 (average #1038) and is somewhat lower today (#615, 38.9% less usage).
+Which version is better?with its source form and related boy names.
+The only other prominent related form of Aston (#1089 VIA LATEST LIST) is Ashton (#141).
+Adoption of these relations of Aston was at its peak in the year 2004 (AVERAGE #1038) and is somewhat lower today (#615, 38.9% LESS USAGE).

 Aston is alike in pronunciation to Austen▼, Austin▼, Austyn, Easton▲, Eston, Osten, Ostin, Ostyn, Ostynn, Westen, Westin▲, Weston▲ and Wystan.
 Other suggested similar names are Aaron, Acton, Admon, Adon, Aeron, Aeson, Afton, Ahron, Aitan, Aldon, Allon, Allston, Allton, Alsdon (see Alston), Alsten, Alstin, Alston, Alten, Alton▼, Ammon, Amnon, Amon, Andon▼, Anson▲, Antin, Antol, Anton▼, Antoni, Antons, Antony, Antun, Antwon▼, Ardon, Arion, Armon, Aron▲, Arto, Aryon, Ascot, Asen, Ashtin, Ashtun, Aslan, Aswin, Aswyn, Auron, Avon, Ayron, Boston▲, Duston, Eaton, Eton, Eyton, Gaston, Huston, Jeston, Orton, Paton, Riston, Ruston, Seton and Upton.
 These names tend to be more frequently used than Aston.See names in meaning and etymology.